 - representing clients before the German Patent and Trademark Office, the EPO, the Federal Patent Court, the EU Intellectual Property Office and other international offices regarding IP protection;

-- handling litigation, including patent and trademark infringement suits before the civil courts and nullity suits before the Federal Patent Court and the Federal Court of Justice in cooperation with external lawyers;
+- handling litigation, including patent and trademark infringement suits before the civil courts and nullity suits before the Federal Patent Court and the Federal Court of Justice and the new UPC in cooperation with external lawyers;

-- counselling clients with regard to licence agreements;
+- advising clients with regard to licence agreements;

 - monitoring and administering IP rights portfolios; and